AbodeSodiq/Drug-Use-Analysis/README.md

 print(all_data)
 ````
 ![All Data](https://github.com/AbodeSodiq/Drug-Use-Analysis/blob/main/Tables/01.png)
-#### All data contain a group of data from 1 to 40.
-Each group contains data from the Excel file for each sheet.
+#### All data contain a list of data from 1 to 40.
+Each list contains data from the Excel file for each sheet.
 The previously run code was used to create a  new column in each sheet that contains the sheet name.
-With this trick, each row contains the month name in the last column.
+Each row contains the month name in the last column with this code.
 ````
 view(all_data(1))
 ````